wp-plugins/meta-widget-customizer/readme.txt

 2. How the widget looks like with the tabbed login/register/lost password, the entries RSS link and a custom link.

 == Changelog ==

+= 0.7.1 =
+Fixed error leading to empty options when adding the widget to the sidebar

 = 0.7 =
 Fixed PHP warnings